HowdyDutty/Sabotage/README.md

 * Add player movement.
 * Fix Box Collider on all of the tiles to fit appropriately.
 * Store more information about the tiles in the custom Tile class.
 (We can afford it).
-* Impliment A* to find the shortest path to the selected tile destination.
+* Implement A* to find the shortest path to the selected tile destination.
 * Add right click to move to tile and left click to select options on player (like civilization).